codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-recap-ama/index.md

 **Ace**: Oh awesome!
 Thank you and have a great rest of your day!

 ---

+The goal of CodeSandbox is to make development accessible for everyone.
+With Sandpack we make it easier for anyone to add interactive documentation, so people can learn by doing.
+Next to that, we see the development of Sandpack as a great driver for traffic to our core product CodeSandbox.

+For Sandpack, we don’t have immediate plans to monetize it and want to make sure the core service remains free for everyone to use, but we might explore adding services on top of Sandpack in the future.
+This means that everything you’re using Sandpack for today, will stay free.

 If you have additional questions, or want to show us what you’ve built with Sandpack, you can share with us on [Twitter](https://twitter.com/codesandbox) or on our [Discord community](https://discord.gg/Pr4ft3gBTx).